 Get plenty of rest

-As tempting as leaving your house in pursuit of a quick fix in the form of medication may seem, one of the most recommended tips is sleep.
-Sleep not only helps to boost your mood, but it also strengthens your immune system.
-A study highlighted the lack of sleep over other factors in determining one’s tendency to contract an illness after they are exposed to the cold virus.
-Did you know that those who sleep for less than six hours are four times more likely to get a cold than those who sleep for seven hours or more?
-It is amazing what an extra hour of sleep will do for the body!
+Sleep helps us fight infection.
+A study highlighted the lack of sleep as being important in determining the risk of catching the common cold virus.
+Did you know that those who sleep for less than six hours are almost four times more likely to get a cold than those who sleep for seven hours or more?
+It is amazing what an extra hour of sleep can do for the body!

 Avoid food or drink that is too hot